Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 TBD

+- The image: **TBD**
+- Innocence: Typically, someone or something that has no responsibility, perhaps because they have done nothing wrong, or perhaps because they do not realize the gravity of their actions.
+Children or animals are typically considered innocent, but natural phenomena would work here just as well.
+Someone who doesn't know is typically considered innocent, too.
+- Sin: The definition of "sin" depends a lot on the setting in which it takes place.
+Sinning against a given religion is not the same thing as sinning against, say, the Maffia.
+In a realistic European 18th century setting, a woman in trousers would be considered a sinner.
+    More generally, a "sin" could be anything against the prevailing mores of the time and place, or against the personal ethics of a character, or it could be anything that they feel they are going to regret.

 #### Example: King Arthur

 King Arthur is away with his army and knights battling Sir Medraut.
 He left the